RustaceansKenya/driver-development-book/driver_book/src/uart_implementations/on_qemu/setting_up_LLD_linker.md

 As earlier mentioned, the Rust compiler comes with an inbuilt linker.
 Each target comes with its own configured linker.

 So by default we do not need a linker script.
-But as for our case, we need a linker script.
+But for our case, we need a linker script.
 <br><br>

 So Why do we need a custom linker script?